 myth 5- Junior Achievement is required and can help you get into college.

-Truth 1: 2 years of foreign language is required for most colleges.
+Truth 1: 2 years of foreign language is required for most colleges (many students start their junior year).
 3 years is preferred for admission into tougher universities

 Truth 3: High school is hard.
 Band (marching band) is what makes high school tolerable.
 The monotony of academics is tough and the family and social aspect of band allows for much improved mental/social health